 Government Surveillance

-Recent revelations about the NSA's mass interception of internet communications and other data about individuals' lives bring to light perennially difficult and controversial questions.
 What information are police and national security officials legally permitted to collect and about whom?
 What information should they be able to collect as a matter of ethics and policy?
 How can and should government surveillance be regulated in a democratic society?

 Commercial Profiling

 What are private companies doing with the data trails individuals leave behind their activities online?
-When is behavioral advertising a beneficial form of personalization and when is it privacy-invasive or disciminatory?
+When is behavioral advertising a beneficial form of personalization and when is it privacy-invasive or discriminatory?
 How should law and policy be designed to serve society's needs and values?

 Security, Privacy, and Engineering